AayushAgarwal-IITDelhi/hydra-db-docs/3-quickstart.md

 Use this for user preferences, conversation history, or inline text.

-> A list of all memories, along with their status, is available on [app.hydradb.com/knowledge](https://app.hydradb.com/knowledge)

 ```bash
 curl -X POST 'https://api.hydradb.com/memories/add_memory' \
  -H "Authorization: Bearer <your_api_key>" \